meta_pixel

 SPECIAL - Petaluma

 A must listen for our American listeners and beyond.
-The story of the city of Petaluma, Sonoma County, California is the fascinating a unique story of a northern California settlement that was the home of indigenous Miwok peoples, New Spanish Californios, and American migrants.
+The story of the city of Petaluma, Sonoma County, California is the fascinating and unique story of a northern California settlement that was the home of indigenous Miwok peoples, New Spanish Californios, and American migrants.
 Petaluma's contribution to the world includes eggs and wrist wrestling.

 Transcribed - Published: 8 July 2024